socrabytes/youtube-digest/docs/tasks/issue-35-enhanced-summary-display.md

 - Extract chapter information from video metadata
 - Generate key takeaways if not already available
 - Format timestamps as clickable links

+## Known Issues / Future Improvements

+### Digest Type Functionality

+- **Note on Digest Type Dropdown**:
+  - Currently, when a digest is generated, all sections of the enhanced markdown are populated regardless of the selected digest type
+  - The backend appears to create a complete digest with all sections despite the digest type selection
+  - Future enhancement: Implement proper filtering based on the selected digest type
+  - Backend may need updates to only return specific digest sections based on the type

+### Mobile Responsiveness

+- The enhanced summary display should be tested thoroughly on mobile devices
+- Some sections may need to be collapsed by default on smaller screens
+- Typography may need adjustments for improved readability on mobile

+### Performance Optimization

+- For videos with very long transcripts, consider lazy loading of summary sections
+- Preload key takeaways and ultra-concise summary first
+- Load full narrative summary on demand

 ## Technical Considerations